Roach bait: Indoxacarb

-This pesticide while slightly more toxic, is professional grade and more effective than previously mentioned roach baits.
+The Indoxacarb pesticide while slightly more toxic, is professional grade and more effective than previously mentioned roach baits.

 Boric acid

 Boric acid is not a bait in the dry form, but rather broadcast as a dust, that is both a toxin and a desiccant.
 Boric acid is often formulated into a paste.
 Roach attractants are mixed with the boric acid.
 It is similar in consistency to toothpaste.

 Boric acid roach baits consist of a proprietary blend of attractants.
 These products are often sold at exterminator or pest supply houses.
 They are sold at most hardware stores and some big box home improvement or retail stores.
 Boric acid is harmful if taken in large quantities to humans, children and pets.

 Bait placement

 Cockroaches tend to live in groups with fellow cockroaches in the darkest shelters available.
 They instinctively choose darker over more illuminated areas.
 Cockroaches will settle in if a place is dimly lit and well populated, and will use their antennae to feel whether other cockroaches are present.

 The best way to determine the extent of cockroach activity, and hiding places is to look for them at night.
 Cockroaches are nocturnal, the few that are seen by day were likely forced out by overcrowding; a possible sign of severe infestation.
 As such, it is more likely to come across cockroach feces (which look similar to black pepper) than actual cockroaches themselves.
 Roaches prefer crowds and darkness.
 Simple minded, they use just two pieces of information to decide where to go.
 They go where the most cockroaches are, and where it is darkest.
 They act as a group, and they tend to stay together.

 For baiting to be effective, proper placement and techniques are a must.
 Baits should be used as close to the nest as possible.
 A bait just 50 cm further away from a nest can reduce the amount of bait eaten by half.
 If the same amount of bait is used to cover two areas, the area with the greater number of traps will have most bait eaten.
 One should avoid spraying insecticides in baited areas, as that can cause the bait to become contaminated, thus the roaches would likely avoid consuming it.
 Baits, gels and Insect Growth Regulators can be useful in many cases.

 Bait placed in the open, away from a wall, is essentially non-effective because cockroaches are less likely to locate it.
 Twice as much food per day was consumed when it was next to a nest rather than 50 cm away.
 A small quantity of bait in many locations provides better control than large quantities in a few locations.